 cheaper than fresh and keep for a longer period of time.
 Choose varieties

 without high-fat sauces or added sugars.

-vegetables, including beans and legumes, should not be overlooked.
+vegetables, including beans and other legumes, should not be overlooked.
 They cost less than fresh or

 frozen vegetables and are often just as nutritious as their fresh and frozen

 counterparts.
-Beans, lentils, garbanzos, and other legumes, asparagus, collard
+Beans, lentils, garbanzos, and other legumes, as well as asparagus,

-greens, and hearts of palm are some examples of canned vegetables you’ll want
+collard greens, and hearts of palm are some examples of canned vegetables

-to have on hand.
-Look for reduced-sodium or no-salt-added canned products.
-You
+you’ll want to have on hand.
+Look for reduced-sodium or no-salt-added canned

 Eggs are a good source of protein, vitamin B12, riboflavin, and